What is a Patient Information Leaflet and why is it useful?

 When people first start using BuTrans, they often experience some nausea and vomiting (see section 4).
 This usually passes after the first week of treatment.
 It’s a good idea to book a follow-up appointment with your doctor a week or two after you first start using BuTrans patches to ensure that you are taking the correct dose and to manage any side effects.

-During treatment, your doctor may change the patch you use to a smaller or larger one if necessary.
+During treatment, your doctor may change the patch you use to a smaller or larger one if necessary, or tell you to use a combination of up to two patches.
 Do not cut or divide the patch or use a higher dose than recommended.
 You should not apply more than two patches at the same time, up to a maximum total dose of 40 micrograms/hour.

 Adults and elderly patients